 Male Infertility Treatment

-Infertility (Male infertility Treatment or Female Infertility Treatment) is defined by the World Health Organization (WHO) as the inability of achieving a pregnancy for a couple having regular and unprotected intimacy for a period of at least 12 months.
-The rate of infertility is around 15 % of couples who want to have babies.
+Infertility (Male Infertility Treatment or Female Infertility Treatment) is defined by the World Health Organization (WHO) as the inability of achieving a pregnancy for a couple having regular and unprotected intimacy for a period of at least 12 months.
+Rate of infertility is around 15 % of couples who want to have babies.
 The reason for infertility is usually 50% male and 50% female factor.
 Male can have children almost regardless of age, but women have an egg reserve and usually is much more difficult to get pregnant after the age of 40.

 Male infertility may be related to different factors.
 Male side of a couple with the intention of having a baby should be evaluated at the same time as the women.
 Initial evaluation consists of our expert examining the genitals and the sperm analysis.

-Semen Analysis: It is the gold standard test to analyze the overall sperm health which will tell the men’s ability to conceive if there is an infection or sometimes the presence of sperm cells after a vasectomy.
+It is the gold standard test to analyze the overall sperm health which will tell the men’s ability to conceive if there is an infection or sometimes the presence of sperm cells after a vasectomy.
 Semen refers to all the ejaculate, and sperm refers only to the cells that can penetrate the egg to impregnate.
 Semen analysis may be affected by many factors especially the frequency of the previous ejaculation as the sperm cells are very fragile.

 To get a reliable result, the test is recommended to be performed after 2-3 days of abstinence.
 The parameters assessed are: